-Action CSF-6g: Seek creative adaptive re-use of public buildings if they are vacated, and strive to
+Action CSF-6g: Seek creative adaptive re-use of public buildings if they are vacated, and strive to enhance the community benefit potential of all public buildings.

-Action CSF-6h: Seek opportunities and funding sources to provide a new, or expanded, Community determine if consolidation of selected functions at a central location is feasible and would improve community services; consider opportunities for partnerships or shared use with other community organizations and facilities.
+Action CSF-6h: Seek opportunities and funding sources to provide a new, or expanded, Community Cultural Center to address flood concerns and improve facilities and services.

+Action CSF-6i: As funding permits, conduct a needs assessment of City facilities and services to determine if consolidation of selected functions at a central location is feasible and would improve community services; consider opportunities for partnerships or shared use with other community organizations and facilities.